zmeek10/Machine-Learning/README.md

 The process for this problem was the exact same as #3.
 The question was to find the difference between the last two problems, and the answer was in the error.
 The error was much larger for #4 than #3 and this makes sense because the data array is a gradual increase in value and therefore skipping the middle data points would cause a huge jump in value creating a larger error.

+HW 2:
+This file has a total of 39 different faces with about 65 lighting scenes for each face (2414 faces in all).
+The individual images are columns of the matrix X, where each image has been downsampled to 32×32 pixels and converted into gray scale with values between 0 and 1.
+So the matrix is size 1024 × 2414.
+To important the file, use the following import numpy as np from scipy.io import loadmat results=loadmat(’yalefaces.mat’)
+X=results[’X’]

+a.
+For the first problem I loaded the file into the notebook using the given method to do so.
+I then followed